BryanAim/100-days-of-code/log.md

 **Progress**

  I've learnt about list rendering in #VueJs using the v-for directive and why the Key attribute is recommended.

 ### Day 76, July 15, Wednesday

 **Progress**
 learnt about form handling in #VueJs using the v-model directive, that creates a two-way data binding between form inputs and text area elements.

+### Day 77, July 16, Thursday

+**Progress**
+Learnt using the Vue Devtools to debug JavaScript applications

+###Day 78, July 17, Friday

+**Progress**
+learnt about Methods & Computed properties, their differences and when to use one over the other.